josh-github1/controls/README.md

 # nonlinear_control
-I'm posting my attempts at nonlinear control system simulations in this repo.
-Referencing the text by Slotine
+I'm posting my attempts at nonlinear control system simulations in this repo

 So far it includes my attempts at:<br />
 Feedback Linearization<br />